iagsalazar1-cs/Network-Administration-and-Labs/README.md

 ### About this Repository

 This repository showcases my hands-on experience in various aspects of network administration, including **Cisco switch and router configuration**, **VLANs for network segmentation**, and comprehensive **firewall rule management** utilizing powerful tools like **pfSense** and **Suricata**.
 Through a series of practical projects, this collection provides detailed insights into my ability to effectively set up, secure, troubleshoot, and optimize diverse network infrastructures, ensuring robust and efficient connectivity.
+This is a living document and will be updated as more projects are completed.

 ---